jontruong05/azir-analysis/README.md

 ## Hypothesis Testing

 The following hypothesis test aims to assess whether Azir, on average, deals more damage than other mid laners.
-Dealing high damage is one way to have a positive influence in the game, so this investigation is significant in gauging Azir's effectiveness on the rift.
+Dealing high damage can have a positive influence in the game, so this investigation is significant in gauging Azir's effectiveness on the rift.

 **Null Hypothesis**: On average, Azir does just as much damage to champions as other mid laners.